crate/crate/blackbox/docs/enterprise/index.rst

 ..
 WARNING::

-  CrateDB will continue to run after the license expires but only the :ref:`SET LICENSE <ref-set>` statement and the read only system information statements (against the ``sys`` and ``information_schema`` schemas) will be allowed.
+  CrateDB will continue to run after the license expires but only the :ref:`SET LICENSE <ref-set-license>` statement and the read only system information statements (against the ``sys`` and ``information_schema`` schemas) will be allowed.